joshua-stauffer/thehistoryatlas/nlp/README.md

 - Listens to ```signal.nlp.train```, and upon receipt of a message, retrains model based on the latest data.
 Note that this will effectively take the service offline for an extended period of time -- currently, close to 24 hours.
 See 'building the model' for more details.

 ## Contracts
-The Geo Service requires incoming messages on the ```query.nlp``` stream to have two properties defined:
+The NLP Service requires incoming messages on the ```query.nlp``` stream to have two properties defined:
 - ```reply_to```: queue to receive query response
 - ```correlation_id```: query GUID